pacs-course/pacs-examples/Examples/CONTENT.md

     - `STL/UnorderedMap` The powerful C++ associative container.
 The unordered version.
 Is the C++ version of the Python dictionary.
     - `STL/Variant` An example of this new utility, a class that may store values of different types.
 A safer version of `union`.
   * `Streams/` A folder containing several examples of the use of stream,
     * `Streams/binary_io`.
-An example of binary i/o that shows how faster it is on large data set!
-It shows also an example of the use of HDF (you need hdf installed).
+An example of binary i/o that shows how much faster it is on a large dataset!
+It also shows an example of using HDF (you need HDF installed).
     * `Streams/fstream`.
 Streaming a file (basic stuff).
     * `Streams/iostream`.
 Basic streaming operations.
     * `Streams/redirect`.
 Streams can be redirected, even at runtime.
 Useful if you want to switch from screen to file, or to a string.
     * `Streams/serialization`.
 An example of serialization of an aggregate (more complex serialization that may be performed with specialised libraries like `boost::serialization` is not covered here).
     * `Streams/sstream`.
 String streams are a handy tool.
 They are strings that can act as a stream (or vice versa).
 Here you find some examples of usage.
     * `Streams/format` An example of the use of the new `std::format` utility.
-It is a new feature in C++20 that allows you to format strings in a more readable and maintainable way.
+It is a C++20 feature that allows you to format strings more readably and maintainably.
 It is similar to `printf` but with a more modern syntax.
   * `Vector` Examples of use of `std::vector`, probably the most used container in C++.
     *`Vector/Basics` As the name says.
-    *`Vector/Remove` What it means "removing" elements from a vector with `remove()`.
-It is not what you think!`
+    *`Vector/Remove` The method `remove()` removes elements from a vector.
+But probably it does not do what you think!.

 ## Advanced examples
   * `adtTree` A binary search structure based on the alternating digital tree algorithm.
-It can search for "points inside boxes" and "possibly intersecting boxes".
+It can search for "points inside boxes." and "possibly intersecting boxes".
 It is a pretty dynamic structure where nodes (boxes or points) can be added/deleted dynamically.
 A very complex example.
-  * `bcHandler` An example of a possible way to handle the information about boundary conditions in a numerical code.
-It also shows an example of use of `muparserx`.
-To install `muparserX`, go in the sub-folder `Extra`.
+  * `bcHandler`: An example of a possible way to handle the information about boundary conditions in a numerical code.
+It also shows an example of the use of `muparserx`.
+To install `muparserX`, go to the sub-folder `Extra`.
   * `CompositionWithVariadicTemplates` The Composer design pattern done with variadic templates: constructing complex objects by composing simple ones.
 The technique is more "rigid" than the classical one, which uses polymorphism, but somewhat flexible and efficient.
   * `DataHeap` A class that implements a heap structure operating on a vector without moving the vector elements around.
 It is a very efficient implementation of a heap.
   * `DesignPatterns/` A set of examples of Design Patterns, a C++ implementation of the techniques illustrated in the famous [Gang of Four](https://en.wikipedia.org/wiki/Design_Patterns)book and in [this site](https://refactoring.guru/design-patterns/cpp).